 Described as 'unflaggingly robust' by Opera Magazine and 'un musicien formidable' by the late Pierre Boulez, Brian is an operatic tenor, based in London (UK), freelancing around Europe and the United States.
-As a lyric Heldentenor, his favourite roles have been Siegmund in Die Walküre, Paul in Die tote Stadt and the title roles of Tristan, Parsifal, and Peter Grimes.
+As a lyric Heldentenor, his favourite roles have been Siegmund in Die Walküre, Captain Vere in Billy Budd, Paul in Die tote Stadt and the title roles of Tristan, Parsifal, Siegfried, and Peter Grimes.

 Brian teaches most vocal styles, having had extensive training in classical and music theatre techniques.
 Additionally, he has music directed a number of musicals over the last decade.
 This, combined with being an active performer and teacher in UK institutions for over 10 years, gives him a unique amount of experience and expertise for singing students.

-A PHOENIX RISING is his debut solo album, released under Parma Recordings' Navona label.
+A PHOENIX RISING is his debut solo album, released under Parma Recordings' Navona label; the album has been shortlisted for a Grammy Award.

 For more information, see A Phoenix Rising – Navona Records